forrestdavis/ExperimentNorming/README.md

       --multi_sent          Specify if you are running multiple sentence stimuli.
       --template            Specify if you want to use sentence template to focus on verbs and nouns.
+      --avg                 Specify if you want to return avgerage measures only (only works for default by-word measures).
       --output_file OUTPUT_FILE
                             Ouput file name: default is normed_[stim_file_name]
       --file_type FILE_TYPE
                             File type for output: [xlsx|csv|both]

 Example run:
         norm.py --models all --stim_file stimuli/multi_sent.xlsx --file_type xlsx --has_header --multi_sent